UnitTestBot/ksmt/docs/getting-started.md

 }
 ```

-### Solver unsat cores
+### Solver unsatisfiable cores

-If the asserted SMT formula is unsatisfiable, we can extract the [unsat core](https://en.wikipedia.org/wiki/Unsatisfiable_core).
+If the asserted SMT formula is unsatisfiable, we can extract the unsatisfiable core.
-The unsat core is a subset of inconsistent assertions and assumptions.
+The unsatisfiable core is a subset of inconsistent assertions and assumptions.

 ```kotlin
 with(ctx) {